By utilizing the accumulate function in C++, we can efficiently calculate the sum of an array.

-A linear data structure called an array contains identical data-type elements in a continuous stream of memory.
+A sequential data structure known as an array stores elements of the same data type consecutively in a contiguous block of memory.

-The sum of all the items in an array is known as array sum.
+The total of all elements within an array is referred to as the array sum.

 // C++ program to demonstrate working of accumulate()